 For your reference the Bunkers canteen has self-serve tea, coffee and cold drinks, biscuits, filled rolls, soup etc. and an honesty box, but you are welcome to bring your own food/drink as you wish.
 Please note that no transport is provided to or from the venue.

 About Kelvedon Hatch – Secret Nuclear Bunker

-Kelvedon Hatch has seen life in many different ways, starting with its role as an RAF ROTOR Station, to counter possible attack by Soviet bombers.
-This was followed by a brief period as a civil defence centre through to its most recent life as a Regional Government HQ in the 1960’s.
-It was designed for up to 600 military and civilian personnel, possibly even the Prime Minister, their collective task being to organise the survival of the population in the awful aftermath of a nuclear war.
+Kelvedon Hatch has seen life in many different ways, starting with its role as an RAF ROTOR Station.
+Its purpose was to counter a possible attack by Soviet bombers.
+In the time that followed it was briefly a civil defence centre through to its most recent life as a Regional Government HQ in the 1960s.
+Kelvedon Hatch was designed to hold up to 600 military and civilian personnel, possibly even the Prime Minister included.
+Their collective task was to organise the survival of the population in the awful aftermath of a nuclear war.

-Paradoxically as the heat of the Cold War died down, the bunker and it’s ancillary systems were no longer required by the Government, and were costing up to 3 million pounds a year to keep on standby.
-Upon decommissioning in 1992 the bunker was bought back from the government by the Parrish family, at a closed bid public auction, and hence is now privately owned.
+Paradoxically as the heat of the Cold War died down, the bunker and its ancillary systems were surplus to Government requirements and were costing up to 3 million pounds a year to keep on standby.
+Upon decommissioning in 1992 the bunker was repurchased from the Government by the Parrish family, at a closed bid public auction, and hence is now privately owned.

 Fundraiser Event Costs

 This event is a fundraiser to support our work with families of children with Autism, additional needs and disabilities.